 How will I know if targeted therapy is working for me?

+It is possible that over time, you may build up resistance to the targeted medication you are receiving.
+This may happen more frequently when targeted therapy is the only therapy being received.
 Your healthcare team will continue to monitor your disease closely throughout your treatment.
 You will have regular blood and imaging (CT scan, PET scan) tests that will tell how your body is responding to treatment.

 Resources for More Information

 - National Cancer Institute: Targeted Therapy Fact Sheet http://www.cancer.gov/about-cancer/treatment/types/targeted-therapies/targeted-therapies-fact-sheet

 - National Cancer Institute: List of Targeted Therapy Drugs Approved for Specific Types of Cancer https://www.cancer.gov/about-cancer/treatment/types/targeted-therapies/approved-drug-list

 - American Society of Clinical Oncology (ASCO): Understanding Targeted Therapy http://www.cancer.net/navigating-cancer-care/how-cancer-treated/personalized-and-targeted-therapies/understanding-targeted-therapy

 Fabbro, D., Cowan-Jacob, S. W., Möbitz, H., & Martiny-Baron, G. (2012).
 Targeting cancer with small-molecular-weight kinase inhibitors.
 Kinase Inhibitors: Methods and Protocols, 1-34.

 Gainor, J. F., & Shaw, A. T. (2013).
 Emerging paradigms in the development of resistance to tyrosine kinase inhibitors in lung cancer.
 Journal of Clinical Oncology, 31(31), 3987-3996.